The Liturgical Journey of the Christmas Season: From Advent to Christmas Day

 The Church celebrates Christmas as a season, with significant feast days extending the joy of Christ's birth:

 Feast of the Holy Family (Sunday after Christmas): Reflecting on the sacredness of family life.
+A model of love, unity and faith for all families.

 The Spiritual Significance of the Season

-Conclusion - A Journey Of Preparation, Reflection, And Rejoicing
+A Journey Of Preparation, Reflection And Joy